Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to write a resume for your first job
+How to Write a Resume for your first job

-Here is an example of one resume sample for a first-time job seeker:
+Here’s an example of one resume sample for a first-time job seeker:

 Name: John Doe

-Contact Information: Number or email address LinkedIn profile
+Contact Information: Telephone number, email address, LinkedIn profile

 Education:

-- The Bachelor’s degree is in Marketing, XYZ University, Graduated May 2021
+- BA in Business Administration XYZ University, Graduated May 2021.

-- Relevant classes: Market Research, Data Analysis and Consumer Behavior
+- Relevant courses: Market Research, Data Analysis, Consumer Behavior

 Experience:

-- Internship, ABC Marketing Firm, Summer 2020
+- Intern, ABC Marketing Firm, Summer 2020

 - Assisted with market research and data analysis for clients of various kinds

-- Developed strong skills with Excel and PowerPoint
+- Acquired strong skills for Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020